Applied Parameters: None

 - Measurement information based on the cursor(s) used can also be presented in the chart (beneath the relevant plot(s) in which the cursor(s) are being used).
 Enable display of information from the Cursors tab of the Chart Options dialog (Chart » Chart Options).

-- Select the cursor (by clicking on its tab) to gain access to a range of commands (on the main Wave menu, and SimView Cursor toolbar) that operate on the cursor - moving it to the maximum or minimum point on the waveform, or quickly jumping to the next/previous peak/trough.
+- Select the cursor (by clicking on its tab) to gain access to a range of commands (on the main Wave menu and SimView Cursor toolbar) that operate on the cursor.
+You can move it to the maximum or minimum point on the waveform or quickly jump to the next/previous peak/trough.

-- When a waveform is selected, filtering is applied, using the name of the waveform as the scope.
+- When a waveform is selected, filtering is applied using the name of the waveform as the scope.
 All other waveforms in the active chart with different names will be masked (becoming dimmed).
-The extent of the masking - how dimmed the non-selected waveforms become - can be controlled through the use of the Mask Level slider bar, accessed by clicking the Mask Level button, located at the bottom-right of the Waveform Analysis window.
+The extent of the masking (how dim the non-selected waveforms become) can be controlled through the use of the Mask Level slider bar accessed by clicking the Mask Level button located at the bottom-right of the Waveform Analysis window.
 If more than one waveform of the same name exists in the active chart, the non-selected instances will remain fully visible.